We offer a discreet same day 24hr response throughout the North West

 Post-treatment requirements will vary depending on the species of bees you have.
 For bumblebees and tree bees, blocking up access points will prevent non-target bees from entering and getting contaminated, as well as shortening the likelihood of other bees accessing the same area in the future.

-For solitary / masonry bees, in the long-term, re-pointing with sound mortar is the only answer.
+For solitary / masonry bees, in the long-term, re-pointing with mortar may be necessary.
 However, this must be thorough as bees hunting for a nest site will soon locate areas that have been missed.

 For honey bees, it is essential that entrance points or blocked off, and if possible remove all the honeycomb.
 Failure to do this will cause 'robber bees' to find the infected honey and take it back to their hive, thus contaminating it.